GrokkingGrok/Project-Asimov/design/src/asimov/flow/WattsGreaterThanWallStreet.md

 There’s a whole new way to think about economics: **Robonomics**.

+And this isn't just a Whitepaper, it's a workable proof-of-concept Robonomics simulator.
+Just paste the full thing into any AI.

 It’s based on **physics**.

 It’s **tangible** — turning bot sweat into paychecks, and trash into cash.